 The physical health reports on any adult giving care in the residence on a regular basis.

-Any written reports from the fire marshal, agent of a board of health as authorized under Minnesota Statutes, section 145A.04, or building official.
+Any written reports from the fire marshal, agent of a community health board as authorized under Minnesota Statutes, section 145A.04, or building official.

 The agency's initial and any renewal licensing studies.